Today, I’m going to show you why we think Zip (ASX Z1P) is a great stock.

 Ultimately Zip is focused on delivering an easy & simplified process of delivering a transparent, responsible, and fairly priced consumer credit-products.

-Like AfterPay, Zip shares is leveraged to the fast-growing digitisation of the traditional lay-by offered by stores in days past, offering potentially phenomenal growth to early investors.
+Like AfterPay, Z1P shares are leveraged to the fast-growing digitisation of the traditional lay-by offered by stores in days past, offering potentially phenomenal growth to early investors.

 How ZipPay Works